madrat19/VideoMaker/README.md

 # videoMaker
 ## Description:
 This is a complete system for Youtube video generation.
 It parses Reddit posts, passes them through a bunch of technologies (like google text-to-speech or openAI language model) and makes a video based on it.
-Project is still in work so there may be some new features in the future.
+Project is still in work so there may be some bugs or some new features in the future.

 Some data is hidden (api-keys, personal data) so code is not going to work out of the box.